The text arrived early in my daughter’s sophomore year: “Might be sick. Tired all the time.” Nothing specific, but she wasn’t feeling well.

 - Check that their vaccination record is up to date (meningococcal meningitis vaccine is highly recommended for college students, as is an annual flu shot).

-If your student reports feeling stressed or depressed, encourage them to seek help on campus; their mental health will directly impact their physical health.
-See our related article, “Your college student’s mental health — know when to get involved.”
+If your student reports feeling stressed or depressed, encourage them to seek help on campus immediately.
+Read “Your college student’s mental health — know when to get involved.”